deeredman1991/Twitch-Plays-Bot/README.md

 * full support for FightCade
 * wip support for prison architect escape mode
 * game PAUSING for FightCade is sort of working so test it out
+*

+# Beta News june 29
+a new beta bot will be out soon for testing with support for 5 new emulators

 setup is still the same as before